lepture/github-cards/README.md

 There are some limitations for github cards.

 1. GitHub API rate limitation
-2. No interaction, it can't show your following status
+2. No interaction.
+You can't actually follow someone

 ## SSL support